 How do I mix cow manure in my garden?

-The easy answer to this is: let the worms do it.
+If you want to mix cow manure into the soil in your garden, the easy answer to this is, spread it out and let the worms do it.
 If you are feeling energetic, it may help to dig the garden at this stage especially if you have heavy clay soil that needs to be opened up to allow air into it.

 Why is manure added to soil before tilling?

-The only manure that you should add to soil before tilling is synthetic manure.
+The other manure that you should add to soil before tilling is synthetic manure or artificial fertilizer.
 This will be a balance of potash, phosphates and readily available nitrates.

 It’s the readily available nitrates part that needs careful handling.
 Nitrates are very mobile.
 From the moment that synthetic manures are applied to the ground, the nitrates become soluble and need to be used by the plants that we are trying to grow or it will escape to the atmosphere as nitrogen.